Student Application Deadline: November 22, 2019

 The State of Grenada (www.grenadagrenadines.com/#) is made up of three islands, namely, Grenada, Carriacou and Petite Martinique.
 It is the most southern of the Caribbean island chain known as the Windward Islands.
 Grenada is also known as the “Island of Spice” because of the production of nutmeg and mace crops of which Grenada is one of the world’s largest exporters.
 The size of Grenada is 344 square kilometers, with an estimated population of 110,000.
 The capital of Grenada is St. George’s and tourism is the main economic sector.

 T.A.
 Marryshow Community College (TAMCC – www.tamcc.edu.gd) is the only publicly funded post-secondary institution in Grenada.
 TAMCC has four campuses and offers a wide range of programs in three schools – School of Arts, Sciences and Professional Studies, (SASPS), the School of Applied Arts and Technology (SAAT), and the School of Continuing Education (SCE).

-Students should complete their application on or before November 17, 2017.
-Following interviews with shortlisted candidates, students will be notified in the first half of November if they are accepted to participate in this program.
-Within two weeks of receiving approval, students are expected to submit a $500 deposit toward the program fees.
-The second instalment in the amount of $1,000 is due on January 5, 2018.
-The third instalment in the amount of $1,000 is due on February 16, 2018.
-The final instalment in the amount of $1,000 is due on March 30, 2018.
-Also at the time of receiving notice of selection a learning contract will be distributed to be signed by students and faculty outlining roles and responsibilities.
+Students should complete their application on or before November 22, 2019.
+Following interviews with shortlisted candidates, students will be notified in the second half of November if they are accepted to participate in this program.
+Within two weeks of receiving approval, students are expected to submit a $500 deposit toward the program fees in January.
+At the time of receiving notice of selection a learning contract will be distributed to be signed by students and faculty outlining roles and responsibilities.

 Project Timeline (subject to change):